tarunsaha2424/devTinder/homework.md

  - Write a dummy auth middleware for admin
  - Write a dummy auth middleware for all user routes, except /user /login
  - Error Handling using app.use("/",(err,req,res,next)= {});

+- create a free cluster on mongoDB official website(MongoDB Atlas)
+- install mongoose library
+- Connect your application to the Database "Connection-url"/devTinder
+- Call the connectDB function and connect to database before starting application on 7777
+- Create a userSchema & user Model

+- Create POST /signup API to add data to database
+- Push some documents using API calls from postman